 Repairing and troubleshooting sound equipment, as well as maintaining the work area for other sound professionals to ensure safety and productivity are also included in job duties.
 Sound engineers attend meetings with key professionals before rehearsals and help organize cues to perfect the order of execution for effects, music, and other sounds.

 Requirements for Theatrical Sound Engineering

 Sound engineering technicians typically require some form of on-the-job or vocational training in sound and audio engineering.
 According to the U.S. Bureau of Labor Statistics (BLS), broadcast and sound engineering technicians may want to consider completing a certificate or associate's degree in the field.

 Sound engineering programs provide prospective engineers with fundamental knowledge in studio recording, digital audio workstations, microphone techniques, and signal techniques.
 Internship opportunities may help students gain hands-on experience working with equipment.
 Additionally, the BLS stated that sound engineers may take advantage of apprenticeship opportunities.

 Salary Info and Job Outlook

-According to the BLS, the median annual salary earned by sound engineering technicians was $53,330 in May 2015; those employed by performing arts companies earned an average of $53,660 a year.
-The employment of sound engineering technicians is expected to grow by eight percent between 2014 and 2024, per the BLS.
+According to the BLS, the mean annual salary earned by sound engineering technicians was $63,500 in May 2018; those employed by performing arts companies earned an average of $57,280 a year.
+The employment of sound engineering technicians is expected to grow slower than average between 2018 and 2028, per the BLS.